graham55/classic-yourls/readme.txt

 1. Easy to use with only 2 options.

 == Changelog ==

+= 2.3.0 =
+* Plugin is now compatible with Gutenberg.
+* Fixed security error when using Bulk Edit.
+Thanks <a href="https://github.com/clementduncan>@clementduncan</a>!
+* Plugin adopted by <a href="https://aaroneaton.blog" target="_blank">Aaron Eaton</a>

+= 2.2.3 =
+* Fixed an error that prevented private post types from being handled correctly.

+= 2.2.2 =
+* Fixed deployment error

+= 2.2.1 =
+* Fixed error on settings save due to unavailable array.
+* Fixed "Security Error" when saving ignored posts.
+* Minor JS and CSS refactoring for easier debugging
+* Moved .pot file to "languages" folder

+= 2.2 =
+* Added ability to properly handle non-public post types.
+* Minor fixes and typo corrections.

+= 2.1.6 =
+* Minor code sniffer fixes.
+* Added nonce to keyword form.

+= 2.1.5 =
+* Cleaned up various typos and other PHP Codesniffer issues.

+= 2.1.4 =
+* Fixed custom keyword issue (Credit Dom Sammut)
+* Various typo and other minor fixes.

+= 2.1.3 =
+* 2.1.3 Cleans out extra files in the packaged plugin that my deployment script didn't catch.

+= 2.1.2 =
+* Fix: No longer will generate shortlinks for admin menu items
+* Behind the scenes: Finally started adding proper Unit Tests to improve reliability.
+Coverage is up to about 25%

+= 2.1.1 =
+* Fix: ShortURL generation will now work better with many social sharing plugins such as Jetpack

+= 2.1.0 =
+* Enhancement: Allow for https access to YOURLS installation for API actions
+* Enhancement: Disable short-url creation for specific content types
+* Enhancement: Numerous additional hooks for more finer-grained control of URL creation
+* Enhancement: Use POST instead of GET for URL creation
+* Fix: Better checking of posts before creating a link to avoid issues

+= 2.0.1 =
+* Fix : Spaces should no longer be eliminated from titles
+* Enhancement: Allow filtering of post types (credit to domsammut)

 = 2.0.0 =
 * Enhancement: complete refactor for better efficiency and less bugs